llafuente/language/types/enum.md

 'export'? 'expand'? "enum" var-identifier "{" ["," var-identifier (":" integer)? ]+ "}"  ";"
 ```

-expand leaks enum identifier to current scope, and if it's exported to the module interface.
+expand leaks enum identifiers to current scope,
+and if it's exported to the module interface.

+enum are in fact a convenient way to manage a finite number of
+int values.

 ```plee